lfxjtu/JavaTraining/README.md

 # JavaTraining

-This is a readme file for the assignment 3.
+This is the assignment for session 3 of Java Training.
+Two packages are included: Assignment3_PrintEmployee and Assignment3_ScannerStudentMarks